jerome-trc/viletech/ATTRIB.md

 ## Technologies

+Note that any library shown below may come with its own transitive dependencies, none of which is necessarily covered here.
+See the links provided to know more.

-VileTech depends on the `doom-front`, `stardate`, and `subterra` libraries, all of which are my creation.
-See their own READMEs and attributions documents to see transitive acknowledgements at https://github.com/***REMOVED***/doom-rs.
+`doom-front`, `stardate`, and `subterra` are not listed by virtue of also being my own creation.
+See https://github.com/***REMOVED***/doom-rs.

 - arrayvec
     - By [@bluss](https://github.com/bluss) et al.